 Production of a written report (including maps) detailing the results of both Part 1 and Part 2 surveys and data analysis.

 Collation of survey data to produce datasets in a format that usable and can be made available to Natural England.
+See Annexes

 Natural England is seeking to procure a Contractor to deliver; see section 5.1 for specific Products and Deliverables